WhatMeWorry/Delivery/misc_notes/DoOver.md

-    derelict-al 1.0.3: target for configuration "library" is up to date. derelict-assimp3 1.3.0: target for configuration "library" is up to date. derelict-fi 2.0.3: target for configuration "library" is up to date. derelict-fmod 4.1.0: target for configuration "library" is up to date. derelict-ft 1.1.3: target for configuration "library" is up to date. derelict-gl3 1.0.23: target for configuration "library" is up to date. derelict-glfw3 3.1.3: target for configuration "derelict-glfw3-dynamic" is up to date.
+    derelict-al 1.0.3: target for configuration "library" is up to date. derelict-assimp3 1.3.0: target for configuration "library" is up to date. derelict-fi 2.0.3: target for configuration "library" is up to date. derelict-ft 1.1.3: target for configuration "library" is up to date. derelict-gl3 1.0.23: target for configuration "library" is up to date. derelict-glfw3 3.1.3: target for configuration "derelict-glfw3-dynamic" is up to date.